Should Christians Watch Movies?

 The etymology of the word hypocrisy makes for an interesting study.
 Hypocrisy derives from the Greek word ὑπόκρισις (hypokrisis), which means ‘dissembling’ or ‘play-acting’ and was employed in ancient Greece for any kind of public performance (acting, rhetoric as a civil art etc.).
 The noun hypocrite comes from ὑποκρίτης (hypokritēs) and was employed a technical term for a stage actor.
 In ancient Greece, actors were considered unfit for public office.
 Demosthenes judged Aeschines an untrustworthy politician because he had been an actor prior to becoming a politician.
 As far as Demosthenes was concerned, Aeschines’s ability to act and impersonate called his sincerity into question.

 A.W.
-Tozer questioned pretense even in ‘Christian movies’: “To pretend to pray, to simulate godly sorrow, to play at worship before the camera for effect – how utterly shocking to the reverent heart!
-How can Christians who approve this gross pretense ever understand the value of sincerity as taught by our Lord?…The profession of acting did not originate with the Hebrews.
+Tozer questioned pretence even in ‘Christian movies’: “To pretend to pray, to simulate godly sorrow, to play at worship before the camera for effect – how utterly shocking to the reverent heart!
+How can Christians who approve this gross pretence ever understand the value of sincerity as taught by our Lord?…The profession of acting did not originate with the Hebrews.
 It is not a part of the divine pattern.
 The Bible mentions it, but never approves it.
 Drama, as it has come down to us, had its rise in Greece.
 It was originally a part of the worship of the god Dionysus and was carried on with drunken revelry.”

 Christians are to be seriously minded people who live in the real world, their lives concerned with what really matters – the glory of God.
 Study John Bunyan’s pilgrim ‘Christian’ and see with what purpose and resolve he made his way to the celestial city.
 The emptiness of “Vanity Fair” had nothing to offer him.
 Christian’s concern centred around things that “are not seen”.
 The eternal, not the temporal.